Recent posts

 Since I don’t own a car my Mom drove me, my bike, and few boxes up the road to my new home in a suburban mountain town.
 So far shopping for groceries, a beach day, and visiting friends is all within reach of two wheels.
 There are enough bike trails and back roads that I feel safe enough to glance between errands without the threat of traffic.
 Even elevation (which there is a lot of here) is manageable now at 13 or 15MPH, steadily chugging up the hill to the hum of the motor with a watermelon and a case of beer in tow.

 But distances are long – picking up toilet paper is a 16 mile round trip.
 The monotony of the long flats begins to grate while the motor, programmatically throttled, more or less sits idle between my legs while I keep slugging away at 21MPH.
 The bike has in some ways felt like a hindrance instead of an enabler to my mobility.
-So I bought a tuning chip from the Czech Republic that manipulates the controller's speed sensor readings to obviate the limit.
-Now, the Bosch motor continues to provide assistance past 20MPH with no noticiable degredation in performance (battery range aside).
-Installation was easy and has since "just worked".
+So I bought a tuning chip from the Czech Republic that manipulates the controller’s speed sensor readings to obviate the limit.
+Now, the Bosch motor continues to provide assistance past 20MPH with no noticeable degradation in performance (battery range aside).
+Installation was easy and has since “just worked”.
 It has washed my bike of its limitations.
-I'm free again.
+I’m free again.

 Installation